 Are you eligible for workers’ compensation in Maple Grove, Minnesota?
 When you’re injured at work, the physical damage can be minor, or it could be devastating.
 In either case, you’ll want an experienced workers’ compensation attorney on your side to help protect your rights and ensure that you receive the compensation you deserve.
+Reach out to us today.

 Sometimes employers may refuse to believe your injury occurred at work, or the insurance carrier may deny benefits.
 In Minnesota, workers’ compensation is a no-fault system.
 This limits the liability of employers, yet the employee does not need to prove negligence to receive benefits.